BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_5__collision_checking_using_a_function.md

 So your function uses t1 and t2 as generic terms instead of turtle and food and uses the same collision formula as before with an if statement that returns a True vales if they are in the same location \(collide\) and a False value when they don’t.

 Step 2.
-Now you need to update the While Loop collision section with
+Now you need to update the code within the While Loop collision section to look like:

 ```python
 # Collision checking